Updated March 21, 2023

 HTML and CSS: Design and Build Websites

 by Jon Duckett is full-color introduction to learn HTML and CSS.
-This visual and interactive CSS book makes it easy for anyone.
-Beginners to CSS will love this book.
+This visual and interactive CSS book makes it easy for anyone by depth author.
+Beginners to CSS will love this fourth edition book.
 It is a great CSS reference for you.
-This is one of the best books for CSS3 and HTML5 for beginners in 2023.
+This is one of the best book for html and css in 2023.

 CSS: The Definitive Guide

-This is a classic book, teaching you everything about the CSS specification.
+This is best book for css, teaching you everything about the CSS specification.
 The pdf tells you the benefits and uses, showing you how to properly begin using it.
 Eric Meyer’s expertise and passion is unmatched by anyone and you can see that throughout the book.
 It covers every topic related such as layouts, positioning, etc. You will also very likely be using it as a reference for years to come.
 This is one of the best advanced CSS book ever released.

 CSS: The Missing Manual